-

 Terrestrial TV-Enabled Cell Phone

 KDDI R&D Laboratories have jointly developed a mobile-phone terminal that receives digital terrestrial TV broadcasts with interactive services in conjunction with NHK Science and Technical Research Labs.
 The two companies are the first in Japan to develop such a product in advance of digital TV broadcasting aimed at mobile terminals, which is due to commence in fiscal 2005.
 We visited NHK’s open house for a peek at their prototype, a modified Hitachi W11H handset.
 The demonstration allowed users to watch a newscast and scroll through a menu selection of relevant links to view different segments, like weather forecasts or sports highlights.
-WWJ subscribers can see some frame-grab images, or now watch the video program here.
+A few frame-grabs below, or see the video program here.

 The special features of this mobile terminal include full compliance with broadcast makeup language (BML), a data broadcasting standard for mobile terminals in Japan, and it enables the mutual linking of communications content and broadcasting content.
 It is also equipped with an extension function that shares information such as location data history between telephone handsets and servers, and it enables the provision of location data-linked content.